 Which chipsets may be used with the Intel Atom® Processor(s) D410 and D510?The Intel Atom® Processor D410 or the Intel Atom® Processor D510 may be paired with the Intel® NM10 Express Chipset in an entry-level desktop.

 If you are searching for integrated graphics information related to this Intel Atom® Processor, see Intel® Graphics Media Accelerator 3150.

 Drivers for the Intel Graphics Media Accelerator 3150 are located in Download Center under Graphics » Laptop Graphics Controllers » Intel® Graphics Media Accelerator 3150 (Intel® GMA 3150).
-You may also run the Intel® Driver Update Utility.
+You may also run the Intel® Driver & Support Assistant.